 The internet is now a part of everyday life and children are spending more and more time online, exploring cyberspace and connecting with others online.
 However the internet can also represent a risk to children that is sometimes misunderstood and often underestimated.
-E-Safety is a key element in the safeguarding strategy at Newlands Spring Primary School and keeping children safe online is a priority for all staff and volunteers.
+Online Safety is a key element in the safeguarding strategy at St Michael’s C of E (VA) Junior School and keeping children safe online is a priority for all staff and volunteers.

-However we can only be successful in keeping children safe online if we engage with parents and carers to ensure a consistent approach on e-safety at home as well as at school.
+However we can only be successful in keeping children safe online if we engage with parents and carers to ensure a consistent approach on online safety at home as well as at school.

 Children are keen to explore the online world but are often not mature enough to manage or understand the risks they come across.
 Helping your child to manage these risks at home can be achieved by asking your child